Why Selling Options Is The Key To Success!

 If there is one way that the most people lose money, it lies in buying options, whether they are call or put options.
 We have reproduced in part an article published in Futures magazine, March 2003, Option Sellers vs. buyers: Who wins?
 By John F. Summa.
 The article reads as follows:

 Option traders rarely take into account a little known underlying fact about these derivative markets: Most options expire “Out-Of-The-Money”

-.A study analyzing three years of data compiled by the Chicago Mercantile Exchange (CME) confirms it.
+.A study using lead gen and analyzing three years of data compiled by the Chicago Mercantile Exchange (CME) confirms it.

 That means buyers lose on most option trades.
 Serious option traders need to think of formulating a net option writing method to get the best from the market.